IPVERSE (IPV) Self Reported Market Capitalization Achieves $467.10 Million

 - Kitty Inu (KITTY) traded 1.9% higher against the dollar and now trades at $95.84 or 0.00338062 BTC.

-IPVERSE’s launch date was February 7th, 2022.
+IPVERSE’s genesis date was February 7th, 2022.
 IPVERSE’s total supply is 3,000,000,000 tokens.
+The official website for IPVERSE is ipverse.io.
 IPVERSE’s official Twitter account is @ipverse and its Facebook page is accessible here.
-IPVERSE’s official website is ipverse.io.

 IPVERSE uses blockchain-based NFT technology to give new value to intellectual property rights, a blockchain-based intellectual property trading platform that provides and protects creators’ creative and personal information.
 The platforms goal is to create a world where everyone can easily trade IPs in various fields such as art, culture, and technology.”

-It is usually not possible to purchase alternative cryptocurrencies such as IPVERSE directly using U.S. dollars.
-Investors seeking to acquire IPVERSE should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Changelly, Gemini or GDAX.
+It is usually not possible to purchase alternative cryptocurrencies such as IPVERSE directly using US dollars.
+Investors seeking to trade IPVERSE should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as GDAX, Coinbase or Gemini.
 Investors can then use their newly-acquired Ethereum or Bitcoin to purchase IPVERSE using one of the aforementioned exchanges.

 Receive News & Updates for IPVERSE Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for IPVERSE and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.